 Editor's note: The negotiation procedure needs to be further defined in SA WG4, and cooperation with SA WG4 is needed.

-5. UE2 downloads avatar representation from DC AS using the avatar ID received from UE1 through the established application data channel in step 2.
+5. UE2 downloads avatar representation from BAR via MF using the avatar ID received from UE1 through the established application data channel in step 2.

 6-7.
-The DC AS should authenticate and authorize the UE2 request and download avatar representation using UE1's avatar ID from the BAR, the BAR responses with UE1's avatar representation data.
+The BAR authenticates and authorizes the request of downloading avatar representation using UE1's avatar ID and responses with UE1's avatar representation data.
 The DC AS should authorize the UE2 download request based on the negotiation result from step 4.

+The MF may download UE1's avatar representation directly from BAR or indirectly via DC AS.

-8. The DC AS responses with UE1's avatar representation data to the MF, and the MF sends it back to UE2.
+8. The MF sends UE1's Avatar representation data to UE2.

-9. UE1 may send metadata (e.g. facial expression) to UE2 through the established application data channel or audio/video through RTP channel between UE1 and UE2.
+9. Based on the avatar animation negotiation result in step 4, UE1 may send metadata (e.g. facial expression) to UE2 through the established application data channel or audio/video through RTP channel between UE1 and UE2.

-10. UE2 performs avatar animation with the UE1's avatar representation based on the metadata received from UE1.
+10. UE2 performs avatar animation with the UE1's avatar representation based on the received metadata or audio/video from UE1.